shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/chaid_tree.rst

 .. sgexample:: chaid_tree.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.
+Then we train and apply it to test data, which here gives :sgclass:`MulticlassLabels`.

 .. sgexample:: chaid_tree.sg:train_and_apply

-We can evaluate test performance via e.g. :sgclass:`CMulticlassAccuracy`.
+We can evaluate test performance via e.g. :sgclass:`MulticlassAccuracy`.

 .. sgexample:: chaid_tree.sg:evaluate_accuracy